-If your son or daughter claims UC as a young disabled adult, any tax credits or other benefits you get for them (other than DLA or PIP) will stop.
+If your son or daughter claims UC as a young disabled adult, any benefits you get for them (other than DLA or PIP) as a child will stop as will any child maintenance.
 Seek advice about this.

-Visit contact.org.uk/universal-credit for updates on the timetable .
+Visit contact.org.uk/universal-credit for updates on the timetable.
 Universal Credit Helpline: 0800 328 5644 Textphone 0800 328 1344